-MyPermissions: Clean Your Social Media Permissions in 2 Minutes or Less
+Clean Your Social Media App Permissions in Two Minutes or Less

 Do you know who can access your personal data on social sites?
 MyPermissions lets you clean those social app permissions in no time.